icaven/glm/readme.txt

 - Changed usage of __has_include to support Intel compiler #307
 - Specialized integer implementation of YCoCg-R #310

+Fixes:
+- Fixed (u)int64 MSB/LSB handling on BE archs #306

 Deprecation:
 - Removed integer specification for 'mod' in GTC_integer #308